 Roberto Barata, born in Lisbon, Portugal, works professionally with dogs and other species since his 17 years old, being an integral part of his life over this years.
-At the moment, he is in Denmark in cooperation with the etologi.dk.
+He lives in Denmark in cooperation with the etologi.dk.
 His native language is Portuguese, communicates professionally in English and Spanish.